alvinthai/OrderedOVRClassifier/docs/api_reference.rst

       n_jobs: int, optional, default: -1
           The number of CPUs to use to compute the partial dependence. -1 means 'all CPUs' (default).

+      n_samples: int, optional, default: 1000
+          How many samples to use when computing partial dependence.

       progressbar: bool, optional, default: True
           Whether to display progress.
 This affects which function we use to multipool the function execution, where including the progress bar results in 10-20% slowdowns.

       drop_cols: list of str, optional
-          Labels of columns to ignore in modeling, only applicable to pandas DataFrame X input.
+          Labels of columns ignored in modeling, only applicable to pandas DataFrame X input.

 .. py:method:: OrderedOVRClassifier.plot_oovr_dependencies(self, ovr_val, X, y=None, comp_vals=None, drop_cols=None)